Black and white line drawing of a handshake.

 • One partner is further out of the closet than the other(s) and that gap is creating discomfort

-• The relationship worked well before one of both of you came out, but now needs to be rebuilt in ways that neither of you anticipated
+• The relationship worked well before one of you came out, but now needs to be rebuilt in ways that neither of you anticipated

 • Opening up your relationship made sense in theory but feels harder in practice